First-Order-RoboCup-SSL/Utama-Core/team_controller/README.md

 ## Usage

-For this repository to be fully implemented, you should run GrSim, SSL_Game_Controller, and an AutoReferee simultaneously in different terminals.
+For this repository to be fully implemented, you should run grSim, SSL_Game_Controller, and an AutoReferee simultaneously in different terminals.

 > Note: GrSim Defaults to broadcasting vision data from the wrong port (we want 10006) and defaults to DivA.